bookwyrm-social/documentation/content/contributing/install-dev.md

 ```
 :::shell linenums=False
 ./bw-dev build            # Build the docker images
-./bw-dev initdb           # Initialize the database and run migrations
+./bw-dev setup            # Initialize the database and run migrations
-./bw-dev collectstatic    # Copy static files into the docker containers
 ./bw-dev up               # Start the docker containers
 ```
-- Once the build is complete, you can access the instance at `http://localhost:1333`
+- Once the build is complete, you can access the instance at `http://localhost:1333` and create an admin user.

 If you're curious: the `./bw-dev` command is a simple shell script runs various other tools: above, you could skip it and run `docker-compose build` or `docker-compose up` directly if you like. `./bw-dev` just collects them into one common place for convenience.
-Run it without arguments to get a list of available commands, or open it up and look around to see exactly what each command is doing!
+Run it without arguments to get a list of available commands, read the [documentation page](/command-line-tool.html) for it, or open it up and look around to see exactly what each command is doing!

 ### Editing or creating Models